Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 Camp Cooking

-Before starting on requirements 5 and 6, watch the helpful video (4:06) below to get some quick tips for outdoor cooking.
-I’d also highly recommend checking out this affordable Nonstick Pan + Mess Kit combo on Amazon.
-Being able to cook in your mess kit will save you space, time, and money, helping you to better complete the next few requirements!
+Before starting on requirements 5 and 6, check out the helpful video below on Dutch oven cooking from Scout Life magazine.
+I’d also highly recommend this affordable Nonstick Pan + Mess Kit combo on Amazon.
+Being able to cook in your mess kit will save you space, time, and money!

 5a) Using the MyPlate food guide or the current USDA nutrition model, plan a menu that includes four meals, one snack, and one dessert for your patrol (or a similar size group of up to eight youth, including you) on a camping trip.
 These four meals must include two breakfasts, one lunch, and one dinner.
 Additionally, you must plan one snack and one dessert.
 Your menus should include enough food for each person, keeping in mind any special needs (such as food allergies) and how you keep your foods safe and free from cross-contamination.
 List the equipment and utensils needed to prepare and serve these meals.